All Episodes

 Now you want to hear him get animated?

-She says, you said it would benefit Trump to come here to this new African American museum.
+She says, you said it would benefit Trump to come here to this new African-American museum.

 Why do you think that?

-This was in response to an assertion that he then repeated after my remarks that uh this is the worst time ever to be black.
+This was in response to an assertion that he then repeated after my remarks that this is the worst time ever to be black.

 I think even most eight-year-olds will tell you that whole slavery thing wasn't very good for black people.